Office of the Health Ombudsman

-The Office of the Health Ombudsman (OHO) is the independent agency of the Queensland Government responsible for investigating complaints against registered health practitioners and other health care workers in Queensland, Australia.
+The Office of the Health Ombudsman (OHO) is an independent agency of the Queensland Government responsible for investigating complaints against registered health practitioners and other health care workers in Queensland, Australia.
 While 16 health professions are regulated nationally, the OHO regulates all health workers and health organisations in Queensland with the purpose of protecting the public.
 The OHO works in a co-regulatory model with the Australian Health Practitioner Regulation Agency (Ahpra); the former manages all complaints in Queensland, while the latter manages the national registration of health practitioners.

 While the nationally regulated health professions have their own profession-specific Codes of Conduct issued through relevant National Boards, all other Queensland health care workers are required to comply with the National Code of Conduct for Health Care Workers (Queensland).
 The OHO investigates complaints against registered health practitioners against their respective Codes of Conduct, and all other health care workers against the National Code.